 Due to decades of explicit racially motivated housing, such as Austin’s 1929 master plan, and current exclusionary zoning polices, many black children live in segregated neighborhoods, often experiencing high crime and multigenerational poverty.
 Nationwide, low-income African American children’s isolation has increased over the past two decades.
 Because education policy is closely tied to housing policy, African American children are more likely than white children to attend racially homogeneous, high-poverty schools, with profound negative effects on academic achievement.
 Furthermore, African American children face more frequent and harsher punishments in school than their white peers, resulting in the school-to-prison pipeline.
 We know that traumatic childhood experiences have long-term effects on mental and physical health.
 Repealing the Affordable Healthcare Act can only exacerbate these disparities.

 Shortly after Weiser’s death, the university launched a comprehensive safety study to improve campus security, and has implemented a number of recommended measures.
 Instead of asking what else the university should do, perhaps a more important question to ask now is if the rest of us have done enough.

 Jelena Todic is a doctoral student of social work and Catherine Cubbin is a professor of social work at The University of Texas at Austin.
-This opinion piece was produced for Texas Perspectives.
+This opinion piece was produced for Texas Perspectives and represents the views of the author, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 Versions it appeared in the McAllen Monitor and Austin American-Statesman.